MobileRoboticsSkoltech/OpenCamera-Sensors/README.md

 ## Experimental usage

-- Configure number of photos for experiment and setup time between captures in ```ConfigExpCaptureTime``` class (5 captures with 1000 ms delay is enabled by default)
+- Configure number of photos for experiment and setup time between captures in ```ConfigExpCaptureTime``` class (5 captures with 1000 ms delay enabled by default)
 - Press the "take photo" button
 - Check logs by tag ```EXP_CAPTURE_TIME```